ESMValGroup/ESMValTool_Tutorial/_episodes/08-ilamb-exercise-1.md

 ![image](../fig/extensions_liveserver.png)

-Once you installed the extension, go to your result directory and right click `index.html`, choose `Open with Liev Server`, then you will have your result opened in your browser.
+Once you installed the extension, go to your result directory and right click `index.html`, choose `Open with Live Server`, then you will have your result opened in your browser.

 In case you don't use VSCode or `Live Server` doesn't work for you, this is another way to view the result.
 You change your directory to the result directory, create a new local host by below command:
 ```bash